Skip to contents

 • se = TRUE: compute HAC or Delta-HAC coefficient uncertainty and prediction intervals.

 • full_system_bootstrap = TRUE: replace the default residual-resampling prediction intervals and HAC / Delta-HAC coefficient standard errors with a full-system target-period block bootstrap.
-Because this refits the full bridge workflow on every draw, it can be substantially slower.
+Because this refits the full mixed-frequency workflow on every draw, it can be substantially slower.

 Fitting a Model with Default Uncertainty